MickaelGuilbeaud/Watched/README.md

 #### Single Activity

-I think that two most viable way to build an app is as a Single Activity or only Activities (no Fragments).
-An app that is half-way between these two philosophies has only downsides without any advantage: navigation is harder, having factorized behaviors in a BaseActivity or BaseFragment is also harder, for each new screen we should choose between making it with an Activity or a Fragment.
+I think that the two most viable way to build an app is as a Single Activity or only Activities (without Fragments).
+An app that is half-way between these two philosophies has only downsides without any upside: navigation is harder, factorized behaviors in a BaseActivity or BaseFragment are duplicated, and for each new screen we should choose between making it with an Activity or a Fragment.

 Creating an app using the Single Activity pattern is enjoyable and is the recommended way by Google, so it's the one I choose.
+It's worth mentioning that there is valid reasons to have more than one Activity in a Single Activity app, but it should be an exception and be done after thinking about the advantages and disadvantages.

 #### Dark theme